Ekkehard-Schulze/precision-temperature-logger/README.md

 TMP117A sensors.
 These act as probes in laboratory applications, for example, for usage in agar plates or liquid samples.

+- An alternative firmware supports other sensor types for an extended temperature range or for logging humidity, atmospheric pressure, infrared non-contact temperature and illuminance.

 Notes
 -----